Fonts

 Musea & old books

-Allow me to be a bit of a chauvinist: the most beautiful museum there is about typography, bookbinding and printing is the Plantin-Moretus museum in Antwerp, Belgium.
+Allow me to be a bit of a chauvinist: the most beautiful museum there is about typography, bookbinding and printing is the Plantin-Moretus Museum in Antwerp, Belgium.
 It is only a short tram ride from where I live.

-I’ve also created a page about the Tsgrooten Antiphonary, a Flemish liturgical song book from the 16th century.
+I’ve also created a page about the Tsgrooten Antiphonary, a Flemish liturgical songbook from the 16th century.

 “familiarity breads contempt”